Vindexus/mcgrules/onemoresong.md

 #### If I use the Bathroom Break effect to remove an empty dancer, can I place my token on the newly revealed dancer?
 Yes.

 #### What happens if I run out of tokens?
 At the start of your turn you may discard one of your dancers to get its token.
 You will _not_ gain the fan as a superfan.
-Fill the Dancefloor immediately after collecting your token.
+Fill the Dance Floor immediately after collecting your token.